gandersen101/spaczz/README.md

 The full list of keyword arguments available for fuzzy matching rules includes:

 - `fuzzy_func`: Key name of fuzzy matching function to use.
 All rapidfuzz matching functions with default settings are available.
-Default is "simple".
-The included fuzzy matchers are:
+Default is `"simple"`:
-    - "simple" = fuzz.ratio
+    - "simple" = `ratio`
-    - "partial" = fuzz.partial_ratio
+    - "partial" = `partial_ratio`
-    - "token_set" = fuzz.token_set_ratio
+    - "token_set" = `token_set_ratio`
-    - "token_sort" = fuzz.token_sort_ratio
+    - "token_sort" = `token_sort_ratio`
-    - "partial_token_set" = fuzz.partial_token_set_ratio
+    - "partial_token_set" = `partial_token_set_ratio`
-    - "partial_token_sort" = fuzz.partial_token_sort_ratio
+    - "partial_token_sort" = `partial_token_sort_ratio`
-    - "quick" = fuzz.QRatio
+    - "quick" = `QRatio`
-    - "weighted" = fuzz.WRatio
+    - "weighted" = `WRatio`
-    - "quick_lev" = fuzz.quick_lev_ratio
+    - "quick_lev" = `quick_lev_ratio`
+       Default is `"simple"`.
-- `ignore_case`: If strings should be lower-cased before fuzzy matching or not.
-Default is True.
+- `ignore_case`: If strings should be lower-cased before comparison or not.
+Default is `True`.
 - `min_r1`: Minimum fuzzy match ratio required for selection during the intial search over doc.
-This should be lower than min_r2 and "low" in general because match span boundaries are not flexed initially.
-0 means all spans of query length in doc will have their boundaries flexed and will be re-compared during match optimization.
-Lower min_r1 will result in more fine-grained matching but will run slower.
-Default is 25.
+This should be lower than `min_r2` and "low" in general because match span boundaries are not flexed initially. `0` means all spans of query length in doc will have their boundaries flexed and will be re-compared during match optimization.
+Lower `min_r1` will result in more fine-grained matching but will run slower.
+Default is `50`.
 - `min_r2`: Minimum fuzzy match ratio required for selection during match optimization.
-Should be higher than min_r1 and "high" in general to ensure only quality matches are returned.
-Default is 75.
+Should be higher than `min_r1` and "high" in general to ensure only quality matches are returned.
+Default is `75`.
 - `flex`: Number of tokens to move match span boundaries left and right during match optimization.
-Default is "default".
+Can be an integer value with a max of `len(query)` and a min of `0` (will warn and change if higher or lower), `"max"`, `"min"`, or `"default"`.
+Default is `"default"`: `max(len(query) - 1, 0)`.

 ### Regex Matcher

-The basic usage of the regex matcher is also fairly similar to spaCy's phrase matcher.
+The basic usage of the regex matcher is also fairly similar to spaCy's `PhraseMatcher`.
 It accepts regex patterns as strings so flags must be inline.
-Regexes are compiled with the [regex](https://pypi.org/project/regex/) package so approximate fuzzy matching is supported.
-Due to the supported fuzzy matching the matcher returns the fuzzy count values along with match id, start and end information, so make sure to include a variable for the counts when unpacking results.
+Regexes are compiled with the [regex](https://pypi.org/project/regex/) package so approximate "fuzzy" matching is supported.
+To provide access to these "fuzzy" match results the matcher returns the fuzzy count values along with match id, start and end information, so make sure to include a variable for the counts when unpacking results.

 ```python